fudgebucket27/PoseidonSharp/README.md

             SignedMessage verifySignedMessageIncorrect = new SignedMessage(EddsaHelper.CalculatePointA(privateKeyBigIntegerIncorrect), signatureObject, Integer.Parse(poseidonHash.ToString()));
             bool verifyFalse = eddsa.Verify(verifySignedMessageIncorrect);
 ```
 4. In version 1.0.7 and above there is a helper method for generating the Loopring L2 Details.
 Look at the following demo code to see how it works.
+Through an actual wallet through the browser you will need to use ethereum 'personal_sign' with the Loopring keyseed as the message and the eth address of the requester.
 ```csharp
             using Nethereum.Signer;
             using PoseidonSharp;